hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ## Open Questions

 1. Is there a way to figure out which file belongs to which contract to back-fill data?
-2. Should there be a `/api/v1/contracts/{id}/results/{timestamp}`?
-Or should we limit results to a small amount?
+No
-3. What will externalization of the contract state in the transaction record look like?
+2. What will externalization of the contract state in the transaction record look like?
+Still being designed.
-4. Should we implicitly populate the auto-renew account for contracts?
-5. Should we use hex or base64 for bloom, data, code, etc?
+3. Should we use hex or base64 for bloom, data, code, etc?
-6. How should we allow searching by topics?
+4. How should we allow searching by topics?